bgamari/ghc-debug/call-for-participation.md

 you have to completely pause the executation of the program you want to debug.
 If you don't do this then GC will quickly invalidate any information that you obtain.

+The API already allows you to perform some simple tasks.

+* Decode the GC roots
+* Save specific objects for inspection in the debugger
+* Use `findPtr` to find closures which reference a specific address.
+* Read DWARF information from an executable and map info table pointers to source locations.
+* Visualise closures on a web interface.

 There are still many parts of the library which could be improved.
 At Munihac 2019 we (@bgamari and @mpickering) will work on implementing the crucial missing features to the library.